PBfordev/wxAutoExcel/tests/README.md

 The test executable creates one hidden Excel instance and reuses it for the entire run.
 Each test case receives a new temporary unsaved workbook, which is closed when that test case finishes.
-The tests cover scalar and rectangular range values, formulas, range formatting, merged ranges, and worksheet creation, ordering, naming, and deletion.
+The tests cover scalar and rectangular range values, range acquisition and relative addressing, formulas, range formatting, merged ranges, and worksheet creation, ordering, naming, and deletion.
 They are registered as serial tests to avoid concurrent Excel automation.